Receiving Support Payments

 Do I have any alternatives to income withholding?

-If you and the other parent agree to an alternative method of paying support:
+If you and the other parent agree to an alternate method of paying support, the following is required:

-• you have paid any past-due support you owe due to missed payments.
+• You have paid all past-due support owed due to missed payments.

-• you authorize payment of support from your bank account each month by completing an application for electronic payment withdrawal (EPW).
+• You authorize payment of support from your bank account each month by completing an application for EPW.

 If your support order says you must pay only when your child is in state care, you must:

-If you get an exception to income withholding and then fall behind paying support, income withholding will be reinstated and EPW will be cancelled.
-This could happen if you do not keep enough money in your bank account to cover your monthly support payments.
-Income withholding also could begin if you close your bank account.
+If you receive an exception to income withholding and then fall behind paying support, the income withholding will be reinstated and the EPW cancelled.
+This could happen if there are not enough funds in your bank account at the time of the EPW.

 For more information about getting an exception, submit an inquiry through your online account or contact Customer Service at 800-850-0228 or ChildSupportCustomerService@doj.oregon.gov.